The Motability Scheme helps people with disabilities to enjoy the options and independence that that having your own transport brings.

 Am I Eligible for Funding?

-This is dependent entirely on individual circumstance, but there are government backed funds such as Personal Independence Payment (PIP) which you can apply for to help you pay for essential items such as a wheelchair accessible vehicle.
-If you are 16-65 and affected by a long-term disability, then you should definitely consider applying for this.
-If you have a child who requires access to a WAV, then you can usually apply on their behalf for funding too.
+This is dependent entirely on individual circumstance, but Motability uses charitable funds to support beneficiaries with the cost of their transportation needs.
+If you are affected by a long-term disability, then you should definitely consider applying for this and if you have a child who requires access to a WAV, you can usually apply on their behalf for funding too.

 What Type of Car Will I Get?